davidjguru/the-russian-llulaby/content/blog/drupal-migrations-four-debugging-migrations-i.md

 Migrate Devel [https://www.drupal.org/project/migrate_devel](https://www.drupal.org/project/migrate_devel) is a contributed module that brings some extra functionality to the migration processes from new options for drush.
 This module works with *migrate_tools* and *migrate_run*.

+#####  **UPDATE (03/07/2020):**
+Just as I published this article, Andre Macpherson (new maintainer of the Migrate Devel module), left a comment that you can see at the bottom of this post.
+Well, since I started the first draft of this article, a new version had been published that was already compatible with Drush 9 and I didn't know...So there's a new version available to download compatible with Drush 9 and which avoids having to install the patch exposed below.

 The particularity is that it's optimized for a previous version of Drush (8) and it does not seem to have closed its portability to Drush 9 and higher.

 There is a necessary patch in its Issues section to be able to use it in versions of Drush > 9 and if we make use of this module this patch [https://www.drupal.org/node/2938677 ](https://www.drupal.org/node/2938677) will be almost mandatory.
 The patch does not seem to be in its final version either, but at least it allows a controlled and efficient execution of some features of the module.
 Here will see some of its contributions.
-To install and enable the module, we proceed to download it through composer and activate it with drush:
+To install and enable the module, we proceed to download it through composer and activate it with drush: [Migrate Devel 8.x-2.0-alpha2](https://www.drupal.org/project/migrate_devel/releases/8.x-2.0-alpha2).

 ```
 composer require drupal/migrate_devel
-drush on migrate_devel -y
+drush en migrate_devel -y
 ```

+##### **Follow for Drush 8:**
 And to apply the patch we can download it with wget and apply it with git apply:

 ```